shirinhar/chatbot-comparison/README.md

 Before running the DeepPavlov server make sure to use python Python 3.7.5 and not higher as Rasa v2.0 cannot run on a newer version of Python.

 The code below shows how the bot was run using the SSL key and certificate used.
-The documentation used to host the bot on the Microsoft Web App Bot can be found at http://docs.deeppavlov.ai/en/master/integrations/ms_bot.html
+The documentation used to host the bot on the Microsoft Web App Bot can be found at http://docs.deeppavlov.ai/en/master/integrations/ms_bot.html.
+The values given in the confiuration below will change depending on the configurations of the Microsoft Bot being used.

     python -m deeppavlov msbot config.json -i 789a812b-16ff-494f-9d17-2b9a91d3988d -s 8da~W.i6MW9NL6TL9v0hh8nZ-qZe~uko9- --key server.key --cert server.crt -d -p 5005